AyeshaIrshad1337/NLP/README.md

 ##  ScatterTExt (day 19) :
 Scatextter allows you to extract terms in a body of text and visualized as an interactive HTML display.
 **You will find the code in ScatterText.ipynb**
+# Data Augmentation
+When the data available is not suffice for the task we have few methods to deal with it.
++ Hand curating more sample, accessing similar public datasets, or purchasing relevant data from data vendors